-- FPA Metric automatic exceptions are as follows: - Exception for AAC V & Y once all stock on hand is exhausted. - o Exception of all mandatory sourced DLA items with an unfilled DLA order from the Contractor greater than
+- FPA Metric automatic exceptions are as follows: - Exception for AAC "V" once all stock on hand is exhausted - Exception for AAC "X" & "Y" - Exception of all mandatory sourced DLA items with an unfilled DLA order from the Contractor greater than 10 days old.

-- 10 days old. - Exception for any bin FPA that has had cumulative deliveries exceeding the max bin level within the past 21 calendar days prior to the date of the FPA submission.
+- Exception for any bin FPA that has had cumulative deliveries exceeding the max bin level within the past 21 calendar days prior to the date of the FPA submission.
 The Contractor must provide the data to validate the deliveries. - Exception for FPAs against any item under PQDR investigation where the Contractor has been instructed to freeze the inventory per Section 3.5.1. - Exceptions for kits exceeding the monthly MDR. - Vendor system of record must apply all of this exception criteria into the system logic rather than require Air Force/DLA manual process.